Is Reverse Hair Washing The Answer To Shinier, Healthier Lengths? I Tried It

 Advertisement

-I reached for JVN Undamage Strengthening Shampoo, £16, and Conditioner, £16, which is packed with moisturising glycerin, ceramides and jojoba.
-After drenching my lengths in slightly warm water (I find this irritates my scalp a lot less than hot) I raked a 50p-sized puddle of conditioner through my mid-lengths and ends, and slathered any leftover product on my roots, as they tend to get very frizzy.
+I reached for JVN Undamage Strengthening Shampoo, $28, and Conditioner, $28, which is packed with moisturising glycerin, ceramides and jojoba.
+After drenching my lengths in slightly warm water (I find this irritates my scalp a lot less than hot) I raked a small puddle of conditioner through my mid-lengths and ends, and slathered any leftover product on my roots, as they tend to get very frizzy.

 I went about my scrub/shave/lather routine in the hope that it would give the conditioner time to work its magic, then I rinsed and shampooed once.
 I usually double cleanse my hair as I get sweaty during workouts and test out lots of new products but I felt my hair didn't really need it after rinsing out the conditioner.
 Saving on product?
 Check.